 Friend, we need to talk.
-I see you running on empty, I hear your struggles in our Facebook support groups, and I think it’s time to let you in on a very simple secret…
+I see you running on empty, I hear you voicing your stepmom needs in our Facebook support groups, and I think it’s time to let you in on a very simple secret…

 We already know that the stepmom expectations are contradictory and exhausting – love his kids like your own but don’t act like their mom, be involved in their lives but don’t overstep the “real” parents, treat them the same as the other kids but don’t make them follow your rules, etc.

 We’re expected to perform an impressive balancing act, so it’s not surprising that in our constant, never-good-enough attempts to do so, we sometimes completely lose ourselves.

 After prioritizing our marriage, supporting our husbands in their co-parenting debacles, and carrying them through their phases of divorced dad guilt, we then spend whatever time and energy we have left on balancing those spinning stepparent plates the best we can.
 We play fair and play it safe, lest we face criticism from the ex, disappointment from the extended family, or meltdowns from the kids.